LaurethTeX/Clustering/Concepts.md

 The objetive here is to find valuable information hidden in terabytes of information.

+To achieve this the Astroinformatics uses Machine Learning and Data Mining techniques.

-Machine Learning
+Machine Learning (Supervised Learning)
 -----------------
 Is the set of techniques for interpreting data by comparing them to models for data behavior, they are often called inference techniques, data-based statistical inferences, or just plain old "fitting".
 This kind of techinques are oriented to make the machine "learn" about the input data and from that infere, predict and estimate patterns.

+**Prediction of one variable based on the other variables**

-Data Mining
+Data Mining (Unsupervised Learning)
 -----------------
 **“The non-trivial act of identifying valid, novel, potentially useful, and ultimately understandable patterns in data”**